shangl02/Pipeline/GWAS/finemap/README.md

 		-o /output/path \
 		--stats z_score

-* -i: input gwas file, can be gzip or not, needs to be full path
+* -i: input gwas file, can be gzip or not, needs to be full path.
+The file needs to be
 * -r: reference genotype file for calculating LD in plink format, needs to be the binary file which ends with bed/bgen.
 * -s: column name indicating SNP id in the input gwas file.
 * -o: output path that will save all the results